A strongly-typed, caching GraphQL client for iOS, written in Swift

 This combination of immutable models, one way data flow, and automatic consistency management, leads to a very powerful and elegant programming model that allows you to eliminate common glue code and greatly simplifies app development.

-If you have questions or would like to contribute, please join the
+If you have questions or would like to contribute, please join our iOS channel on Spectrum.

 Apollo Android is a GraphQL client for native Android apps written in Java and Kotlin, and offers Kotlin Multi-Platform integration as well.

 - GraphQL.org for an introduction and reference to the GraphQL itself, partially written and maintained by the Apollo team.